-The purpose of the survey was to gather overall city agency information (e.g., total funds awarded, number of programs funded) as well as program-specific information such as outcomes and populations reached.
+The City Agency survey was based on the version distributed in FY 2017-18, updated with input from the SDDT backbone committee and the SDDT Advisory Committee (SDDTAC).
+It gathered overall city agency information (e.g., total funds awarded, number of programs funded) as well as program-specific information such as outcomes and populations reached.